 JAMBASTIC.

-A temporary secure exchange for sensitive professional details
+Secure temporary exchange for sensitive professional details.

 Sensitive details do not belong in ordinary email threads, chat histories, or shared documents.